Chinatown Sips: Tea Edition

 Sipping with the Pros

 I did this recently with Paul Angiolillo who is an artist, sculptor and tea sommelier.
+We picked two different price points and styles of tea to try side by side with some dim sum.

 A bit about Paul: